spica-engine/spica/docs/content/guide/bucket.md

 `Translate`: Marks the field as translatable.
 For more information please check [Translation and Localization](###translation-and-localization) section.

-`Read-only`: This one is used to prevent value changes on entry create and update.

-`Required`: Makes the field required on entry create and update.

 ### Validations

 #### General Validations

+- **Required**: Makes the field required.
+If the field is empty, the data won't be saved.
+- **Read-only**: This one is used to prevent value changes on entry create and update.
+- **Default value**: If the value is empty on data creation, this value will be placed instead.

 #### String

+- **Define pattern**: Regex field to validate the string values.
+If the regex pattern doesn't match, the data won't be saved.
+- **Enumerated field**: If toggled on, only the given values will be accepted as field values.

 #### Number

+- **Minimum and Maximum Values**: Constrains the number values.

 #### Array

-#### Object
+- **Item should be unique**: If toggled on, each items in the array should be unique.
+Otherwise, the data won't be saved.
+- **Minimum and Maximum Items**: The element lenght of the array should be within this boundaries.

 ### Translation and Localization